-Oticon is a Danish manufacturer of hearing aids, with the new Opn made for iPhone hearing aid.
+Oticon is a Danish manufacturer of hearing aids, with the new open-solution hearing aid, OPN.
+OPN builds on previous Oticon technological successes, such as BrainHearing Technology.
+With the understanding that hearing happens in the brain, Oticon has designed features to support brain function as it makes sense of sound in the auditory process.
 Powered with the Velox Processing Platform, OPN reduces listening effort by 20% in noisy environments and improves speech recognition by 30%.
-Oticon is also known for their BrainHearing Technology, which is found in a number of their hearing aid models such as Alta, Nera, and Ria.
-BrainHearing supports the brain’s function as it makes sense of sound.
+OPN’s most remarkable innovation is the ability to connect to the internet through the webservice If This Then That.
+Oticon BrainHearing Technology is found in a number of other hearing aid models such as Alta, Nera, and Ria.

-Signia is a sister brand of the German manufacturer Siemens and is the latest brand from the Sivantos Group.
+As a sister brand of the German manufacturer Siemens, Signia came into its own in recent years with the Primax and Star listening platforms.
+Signia is also the latest brand from the Sivantos Group.
 Signia Primax hearing aids have been clinically proven to reduce listening effort.
-Primax hearing aids are equipped with features such as SpeechMaster, powered by noise reduction, directionality, and steering amplification; HD Music, which offers hearing aid wearers excellent high fidelity sound quality; and EchoShield, to provide comfort and balance with reverbed sounds.
+Primax hearing aids are equipped with features such as SpeechMaster, powered by noise reduction, directionality, and steering amplification; HD Music, which offers hearing aid wearers excellent high-fidelity sound quality; and EchoShield, to provide comfort and balance with reverbed sounds.
 Primax also offers wireless connection to smartphones through the easyTek app.

 Unitron is a Canadian hearing aid manufacturer with several impressive hearing aids: Stride, Moxi, and Max, all of which provide wearers with excellent speech recognition, noise cancellation, feedback elimination, and wireless connectivity.
 The Max hearing aid is designed to address severe to profound hearing loss.
 Unitron uses TrueFit Software to ensure the best fit for specific hearing needs, with a Flex program to allow wearers to test drive hearing aids to find their best fit.